oauth2-proxy/oauth2-proxy/docs/docs/configuration/alpha_config.md

 (**Appears on:** [Cookie](#cookie))

-SameSiteMode is an enum representing the different SameSite modes for cookies Available modes are "lax", "strict", "none", and "" (default browser behavior)
+SameSiteMode is an enum representing the different SameSite modes for cookies Available modes are "Lax", "Strict", "None", and "" (default browser behavior)

 ### ScriptAccess
 #### (`string` alias)